stencila/examples/intermine/README.md

 ![](screenshot-print.png)

-- Create a Docker image so that you can open this example using Binder
+- Create a Docker image with `intermine` package installed so that you can open this example using Binder or Stencila Hub

-- Write an exporter for [`DocumentJupyterConverter`](https://github.com/stencila/convert/blob/master/src/document/DocumentJupyterConverter.js) so that when you edit a tutorial in Stencila Desktop you can save it back to `.ipynb`
+- Write an `export` method for [`IPYNBConverter`](https://github.com/stencila/convert/blob/master/src/IPYNBConverter.js) so that when you edit a tutorial in Stencila Desktop you can save it back to `.ipynb`